A Generalized Richardson Number Diagnostic for Turbulence in the Free Atmosphere: Results

-In summary, the evaluation across multiple turbulence thresholds, false-alarm levels, and various statistical performance metrics demonstrates that $Ri_{\mathrm{new}}$ consistently outperforms $Ri_{\mathrm{old}}$ and TI1 index, with a predictive skill that remains robust for LOG, MOG, and SOG turbulence intensities.
-The following subsections investigate the sensitivity of the optimal $K_{mh}/K_{mv}$ ratio to horizontal grid resolution, assess the statistical significance of the improvement, and examine the seasonal and regional variability in diagnostic performance.
+In summary, the evaluation across multiple turbulence thresholds, false-alarm levels, and various statistical performance metrics demonstrates that $Ri_{\mathrm{new}}$ consistently outperforms $Ri_{\mathrm{old}}$ and TI1 index, with a diagnostic skill that remains robust for LOG, MOG, and SOG turbulence intensities.
+The following subsections present case studies comparing the spatial distribution of $Ri_{\mathrm{old}}$ and $Ri_{\mathrm{new}}$ with collocated turbulence observations, investigate the sensitivity of the best-performing value of $K_{mh}/K_{mv}$ to horizontal grid resolution, assess the statistical significance of the improvement, and examine the seasonal and regional variability in diagnostic performance.